There are many different coronaviruses. Most of them cause illness in animals. However, 7 types of coronaviruses are known to cause illness in humans.

 Quarantine is for people who were exposed or may have been exposed.
 It is meant to separate and restrict the movement of "close contacts" to see if they become sick within the 14-day incubation period.
-The following people should quarantine for 14 days after their last exposure to the virus:
+Except for people who have, within the past 3 months, either had COVID-19 or been fully vaccinated against the disease, the following people should quarantine for 14 days after their last exposure to the virus:

 If a close contact receives a positive test result, that person then isolates for at least 10 days.
 Strict adherence to these measures have been successful at controlling the spread of infection in select areas.

 A close contact may also include people who

 Isolation is meant to separate people who are contagious from those who are susceptible.
 The following people should isolate: